mitkox/AzureTerraformWorkshop/README.md

 About this Workshop
 ========
-This is a WorkShop for *Terraform on Azure*.
+This is a Workshop for *Terraform on Azure*.

 Infrastructure as Code allows the management of your infrastructure including networks, virtual machines, platform services, and load balancers.
 Using Terraform configuration to describe the desired Azure resources needed for an environment ensures that consistent infrastructure is created each time it is deployed.